Jcrash29/jcrash29.github.com/travels/_posts/2016-10-7-BostonAndNewYork.md

 Sadly since it was night we were not able to see much,  but I now feel comfortable that wherever I am in Boston I won't get lost.

 It has been a very long day,  and it has been great catching up with Wilhelm, but now it's time for sleep,  I'm excited to see Boston in the light.

+## Day 1: Jewish bagels

+This morning it was raining, A LOT.
+We decided to walk to a Jewish bakery.
+In fact it's the third best Jewish deli in America.
+Believe me it earned that title.
+Marissa was very excited because they didn't use any filler (soy or corn).

+I am convinced that all this rain is because of the hurricane, so I can tell people I survived hurricane Mathew, but Marissa and the weather station keeps telling me I'm wrong.